 Summer Institute has a choir open to all that rehearses in the afternoon and enhances morning worship.
-There is also a children’s choir that rehearses each day.

 folk (fok) n.
 1.An ethnic group, as a tribe or nation. orchestra (or ki stra) n.
 1. A large group of musicians performing together on various instruments.
 The SI tribe of instrumental musicians will gather in the afternoon to make ready some sounds supportive of adult vespers services (and maybe a morning worship service as well).

 - music reading ability about middle school level.
 Leader (hereafter known as “mediator”) will really, really try to keep music in the F-C-G neighborhood.

 Connect with one or more others who like to perform the kind of music you enjoy, put a group together, rehearse on your own schedule and perform for the community one evening.
 If you need to find others to play with we’ll help you do that and a new SI music group will be born!
 Music can vary from jazz to folk or classical, or anything in-between.
 Pieces are generally about 3 minutes long.